-The sun in Australia is synonymous with barbecues, beaches and bliss, and for those with solar, it means more power to keep things cool.
-But getting the maximum benefit from your solar panels requires making sure everything is in order, and a good understanding of how you use power throughout the day can also help you optimise your energy to keep costs down.
+But getting the maximum benefit from your solar panels requires that everything is in order.
+Ensuring a good understanding of how you use power throughout the day can also help you optimise your energy to keep costs down.

 Let’s take a look at some ways you can stay cool and be energy efficient.

 To ensure your solar panels are ready to get to work, a quick maintenance check can help generate the most amount of energy.
 In this, you should do the following:

 - Check your usage: A solar monitoring system such as AGL’s Solar Command monitors how much energy you’re generating and consuming in your household, as well as highlighting any issues your panels are experiencing.
 This will give you a good idea of how your solar panels are tracking.